Anduryondon/Blade-Blast-of-Unloading-Write-Up/README.md

 #### Critical Strike Chance
 Good gear pieces to get spell crit are wand/sceptre/rune daggers, a dex/int shield, and the amulet slot.
 Use Harvest reforge caster and Rog for a decent spell crit shield, optimally with suppression

 #### Energy Shield
 We require some decent amount of Energy Shield to be able to use Hatred with Divine Blessing.
 We run a Sadist Garb together with a dex/int shield to achieve this.
 Depending on your chest you might have to run inspiration in your

+#### Frenzy Charges
+If possible I really recommend one ring with chance to gain frenzy charges for pure mapping.
+It makes the build a lot more enjoyable.

 #### Resistances
 The remaining suffixes will be used for resistances.
 If you run a lot of Jun/Catarina I recommend to be close to maximum chaos resistance, otherwise you will have a bad time with the degen in the fight.